Debugging

 Common beginner mistakes

-The previous chapter already covered syntax errors.
-This section will discuss more Python gotchas.
+The previous chapter already covered examples for syntax errors.
+This section will discuss some more Python gotchas.

-Python allows you to redefine built-in functions, modules, classes etc (see stackoverflow: metaprogramming).
+Python allows you to redefine built-in functions, modules, classes, etc (see also stackoverflow: metaprogramming).
 Unless that's your intention, do not use keywords, built-in functions and modules as your variable name, function name, program filename, etc. Here's an example:

 # normal behavior